Wanderer above the Sea of Fog: Romanticism

 Wanderer above the Sea of Fog is closely associated with Romanticism, a broad artistic and literary movement that emerged after the Age of Enlightenment.
-While the identity of the man is uncertain, some have suggested it is a self-portrait of the artist himself, pointing to similarities in appearance, such as the red hair, and for this reason the painting has been widely interpreted as an emblem of self-reflection or contemplation of life's path.
-The landscape of Wanderer is widely considered to evoke the sublime, of greater mysteries and potential beyond the typical.
+While the identity of the man is uncertain, some have suggested it is a self-portrait of the artist himself, pointing to similarities in appearance, such as the red hair, and for this reason the painting has been interpreted as an emblem of self-reflection or contemplation of life's path.
+The landscape of Wanderer is considered to evoke the sublime, of greater mysteries and potential beyond the typical.
 Friedrich stated his ideas in regards to this, "The artist should paint not only what he has in front of him but also what he sees inside himself."
 On mist, he wrote "When a region cloaks itself in mist, it appears larger and more sublime, elevating the imagination, and rousing the expectations like a veiled girl."

 Differences still exist between Friedrich and other Romanticists.
 Werner Hofmann wrote that Wanderer was more open-ended and questioning than typical Romantic works.
 He compares Friedrich's searching Wanderer who does not know the future with Delacroix's Liberty Leading the People, which is more certain about the course of action required, perhaps related to the differences in German and French nationalism of the era.

-Friedrich criticized other artists of his day as painting overfilled "curiosity shops" that covered every part of the canvass with new features.
+Friedrich criticized other artists of his day as painting overfilled "curiosity shops" that covered every part of the canvas with new features.
 While Wanderer is detailed, it does not lose focus by including an array of geographic features, other people, or buildings; the work stays centered on the mountains and the mist, and lets the viewer's eye explore it at its own pace.